One of the best media marketing strategy channels for an e-commerce site is YouTube.

 The key here is to find out what problems your ideal customer is dealing with and then create content that meets their needs.

-When you do that, you can make it so that your content appears when people are searching for solutions to those problems.
+When you do that, you can make it so that your content appears when people are using search engines to hunt for solutions to those problems.

 When creating content that addresses specific problems, you can either develop content that shows how your product can be used to solve the issue or you can show how the issue can be solved otherwise.

-If you choose the latter method, you can then mention your product at the end, encouraging people to check out what you have to offer.
+If you choose the latter method, you can then mention your product at the end, encouraging people to check out what your ecommerce web site has to offer.

-Remember, your goal here is to build awareness of your product, so you’re not under pressure to directly drive sales from these ‘how to’ videos.
+Remember, your goal here is to build awareness of your product, so your ecommerce business isn’t under pressure to directly drive sales from these ‘how to’ videos.

-The good news is that a lot of content marketers find that ‘how to’ videos lead to sales, as such content is one of the easiest ways to get more and more people aware of and interested in your brand.
+The good news is that a lot of content marketers find that ‘how to’ videos lead to sales, as such content is one of the easiest ways to get more and more people aware of and interested in your brand and online business.

-Luxyhair is an example of a business that managed to hit the 7 figure mark by creating how-to videos and tutorials.
+Luxyhair is an example of an ecommerce business that managed to hit the 7 figure mark by creating how-to videos and tutorials.

 If you want the kind of success that they have, you need to understand your audience and what it is that they want to learn about.